Prancerr/Python/README.md

 # Python
-A repository for my python training projects.
-Each project covers a different aspect of machine learning in Jupyter Notebook form.
-These are from the 'Python for Data Science and Machine Learning' Udemy course.
+A repository for my coding projects (mostly python).
+I've worked on these mainly in my spare time to improve my coding.